Internal documentation

 Target schema name = string

-The name for the new cloned schema.
+The name of the new cloned schema.

 Create Method = drop-down